peterparkedcar165/classes/README.md

 ###### 2 - Shooting Stars: Rain down shooting stars from above you towards the direction you're looking at.
 Each star deals 5 + 50% Spell Power direct hit and 3 + 30% Spell Power in AoE.

 ###### 3 - Dark Void: Launch a projectile that travels straight and stops mid-air very quickly, summoning a dark hole that draws in all hostiles while damaging them by 3 + 30% Spell Power per second.
 Range scales with Spell Power.
 Enemies inside are slowed.
+Each hit reduces target's armor by 1.

 ###### 4 - Sea of Stars: Create a large field that turns the area into a sea of stars, lowering all gravity for players.
 Enemies inside are slowed.
 Meteors will fly from one end to the other, dealing 5 + 50% Spell Power damage to enemies hit.
 3 + 30% Spell Power in AoE.